wyrover/Switch/docs/Downloads.md

 # Installation

-## Windows 10 or later
+## Windows 7 SP1 or later

 1. Install Microsoft Visual Studio 2017 Community

    In order to build Switch, you first need download and install Microsoft Visual Studio 2017 community from [https://www.visualstudio.com](https://www.visualstudio.com).

-2. Install CMake
+2. Install CMake 3.2 or later

    After Microsoft Visual Studio, to build Switch, you need to install the latest version cmake from [https://cmake.org/download/](https://cmake.org/download/)

    *Remarks: Verify if you can execute cmake --version in "Command Prompt", if it's no, add cmake install directory to your path.*

-3. Install Doxygen
+3. Install Doxygen 1.8.13 or later

    After CMake, to generate Switch documentation, you need to install the latest version Doxygen from [xhttp://www.stack.nl/~dimitri/doxygen/download.html](http://www.stack.nl/~dimitri/doxygen/download.html)

    *Remarks: Verify if you can execute doxygen --version in "Command Prompt", if it's no, add doxygen install directory to your path.*

-4. After installing Microsoft Visual Studio, Cmake and Doxygen, do the following in "Command Prompt" to Build and install Switch :
+4. After installing Microsoft Visual Studio, CMake and Doxygen, do the following in "Command Prompt" to Build and install Switch :

 ```shell
 cd C:\Users\YourName\Switch\